IOC/moodle-local_errorlog/README.txt

 Configuration
 =============

-Edit Moodle's config.php file to add the variable $CFG->local_errorlog_pat and set the path to a file you want to show.
+Edit Moodle's config.php file to add the variable $CFG->local_errorlog_path and set the path to a file you want to show.

 Author